Japan & Korea Discovery

 The prices will load here automatically, if this does not happen for you: Click here to view Prices

-Most start dates will require you to arrive into Seoul, Korea on day 1 or earlier.
+You will need to arrive into Seoul, Korea on day 1 or earlier (there’s a welcome meeting at 2pm so you’ll need to arrive before that).
 Incheon (ICN) is the nearest international airport.
-Make your way to your starting accommodation in Hongdae district.
+Make your way to your starting accommodation.
 You can take the AREX train, which is one of the fastest and easiest ways to travel into the centre, airport bus or taxi.
 Taxi will take between 50 and 70 minutes and fare will vary depending on traffic.
-Activities don’t kick off until late afternoon, with a welcome meeting.

-You’ll stay in a selection of hostels, jimjilbang (Korean bath houses), temples and have one night in a traditional Japanese Ryokan.
+You’ll stay in a selection of hostels and guesthouses, and have a couple of unique stays, with a night with the monks in a Korean temple and a night in a traditional Japanese Ryokan.
 Staying in a ryokan is a really unique experience.
 They typically feature rooms with tatami flooring, futons and sliding doors and communal areas where you can wear yukata (a summer kimono) and talk to the owner.
 Ryokan also usually have a communal bathing area, fed by water from natural hot springs (onsen).

-2 dinners and 1 lunch are included on this trip.
-This includes a welcome dinner on arrival in Seoul, a barbecue dinner on Jeju Island and a sushi-making class in Tokyo where you get to eat your own creations!
+1 breakfast and 2 dinners are included on this trip.
+This includes a sushi-making class in Tokyo where you get to eat your own creations!
 You’ll have to buy all other meals, snacks and drinks yourself.
 This means you’ve got total flexibility to eat where and when you want and to explore the incredible local cuisine.